MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

     registry.redhat.io/myimage:latest
     docker.io/library/myimage:latest
 ```

-podman could not find "myimage".
-Run `podman images -a` to verify that "myimage" exists. podman images are not shared between nodes, so try going to the node where the image was created.
+A: Podman could not find "myimage".
+Run `podman images -a` to verify that "myimage" exists.
+Podman images are not shared between nodes, so try making a copy or going to the node where the image was created.

 ---

-Can I share images between nodes?
+Q: Can I share images between nodes?

-Yes.
+A: Yes.
 First same the image to a .tar file:

 ```podman save -o myimage.tar myimage```